-BE EXTREMELY CAREFUL OF WHOM YOU GIVE YOUR KEY, AND WHERE YOU SAVE YOUR KEY.
-THE KEYS ALLOW A COMPLETE AN FULL ACCESS TO ALL THE FEATURES OF YOUR PERSONAL SELFCARE.
+BE EXTREMELY CAREFUL TO WHOM YOU GIVE YOUR KEY TO, AND WHERE YOU SAVE YOUR KEY.
+THE KEYS ALLOW A COMPLETE AND FULL ACCESS TO ALL THE FEATURES OF YOUR PERSONAL SELF-CARE.
 THIS INCLUDES REPEATER/MASTER SYSOP FUNCTIONS!

-Why not just providing my SelfCare account credentials?
+Why not just provide my SelfCare account credentials?

 Your password is confidential and should never be given to others.
 Providing a separate key to each third-party allow you better control: if you provided your account password, each time you want to change the password you will have to go back to each third party to update it.
 With the API keys, you can change your SelfCare account password or revoke a key without affecting all other keys you have already provided.

-Is there any existing applications using user API keys?
+Are there any existing applications using user API keys?